 Anne: We’ve heard horror stories from just about every sex addiction model situation.
 You know what, you could get a horror story from the abuse model, as well.
-We recommend Center for Peace, which is a way to address these issues from the abuse model for the abusive man.
 You can teach an abusive man all of the right principles, but if he doesn’t want to live it there is nothing anybody can do about that.

 Covert Abuse Victims Feel “Foggy”

 Sarah: One of the reasons you need to get safe right now too, that I’ve learned, is that when you’re in an abusive relationship, there is so much that you don’t even realize is abuse because it’s all foggy.